eflautt/ga-data-science/projects/unit-projects/project-3/readme.md

 Review the questions in the [iPython Notebook](./starter-code/project3-starter.ipynb) provided.

 #### Suggested Ways to Get Started
-- Review logistic regression, odds ratios and probabilities from your lessons.
+- Review logistic regression, odds ratios and probabilities from prior lessons.
 - **Read the docs for Stats models.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a data scientist!

 ### Useful Resources